khoparzi/PairUp/README.md

 General notes
 -------------

-All dependencies have been kept local, so there are minimal assumptions about the machine upon which this application is installed.
+All PHP dependencies have been kept local, so there are minimal assumptions about the machine upon which this application is installed.

 The repository has been called PairUp just as a working title, and this may change.